bioinformatics-centre/kaiju/README.md

 Before classification of reads, Kaiju's database index needs to be built from the reference protein database.
-You can either create a local index based on the currently available data from GenBank, or download the index used by the [Kaiju web server](http://kaiju.binf.ku.dk/).
+You can either create a local index based on the currently available data from GenBank, or download one of the indexes used by the [Kaiju web server](http://kaiju.binf.ku.dk/).

 For creating a local index, the program `makeDB.sh` in the `bin/` directory